krischik/SteemRubyTutorial/Documents/Part-13.md

 <center>![img_train.png](https://cdn.steemitimages.com/DQmSpZxwXGzzVWmAmWHuq4i5Q1vcG7vAPSM8dhqJzq2UmXs/img_train.png)</center>

-There are two main components to each contract:

-* The contract source code written in Java Script
-* A collection of database tables where the contract can store it's data.

-In addition to those there is a small set of meta data like the owner and hash code of the contract.

 In this particular chapter you learn how to read a single row from the Steem Engine database tables.

 ## Requirements